Skip to main content

 Names

-Your name will be credited to your photos both on Unsplash.com, our apps, and via third party extensions using our API.
+Your name will be credited to your images both on Unsplash.com, our apps, and via third party extensions using our API.
 To avoid confusion we ask that you:

 • Only use your chosen name, not mentions of websites and social accounts — these can be added in your profile bio area.